 Botanists work within many specialties, both in the field and in the laboratory.
-They typically need a minimum of a bachelor's degree and some positions require a doctoral degree.
-Although job prospects in the biological sciences are good, botanists may see limited opportunities.
+They typically need a minimum of a bachelor's degree, and some positions require a doctoral degree.
 Read on to learn more about the field of botany.

 - Undergraduate and Graduate Degree Programs in Botany